whatisnuclear/website/thorium-myths.md

 Manhattan project of the 1940s) for weapons reasons.
 Back then (before enrichment), Th-fueled reactors couldn't even go critical, much less make bombs.
 Natural uranium reactors were the only way to go.
 This gave them the technical head start that has arguably led to their dominance.
-However, when MSRs were finally given their chance in the 1950s and 60s, their (non-existant) inability to make bombs was not to blame for the cancellation.
+However, when MSRs were finally given their chance in the 1950s and 60s, their (non-existent) inability to make bombs was not to blame for the cancellation.

 <h2 id="myth2">Myth #2: Thorium reactors never need enrichment!</h2>